Castleton, North Yorkshire

 Castleton is a village on the River Esk, part of the civil parish of Danby in the county of North Yorkshire in England, 11.5 km south-east of Guisborough, in the North York Moors.
-There was once a medieval castle on Castle Hill that is thought to have been abandoned when Danby Castle was constructed.
+There was once a medieval castle on Castle Hill, which is thought to have been abandoned when Danby Castle was constructed.

+Castleton was once the main market and industrial town serving Upper Eskdale.
+There were annual wool, cheese and cattle fairs, cheese market and a silk mill.
+An agricultural show is held annually during September.

-Castleton has a local school, St Michael and St George's Church.
+Castleton has a local church, St Michael and St George's Church.
 Castleton is a centre for walking, birdwatching, shooting and many other pursuits.
 It is said that Castleton was named after a castle built near the River Esk.
-The village has a Clapper bridge that spans Danby Beck; this bridge was listed as Grade II in 2016.
+The village has a clapper bridge that spans Danby Beck; this bridge was listed as Grade II in 2016.